BrandBacker Member

 How to avoid Sharks

 One of the most innovative things you can do when trying to avoid sharks is avoiding large groups of fish.
-A general rule is that when there is a significant source of food, there is bound to be a predator close by.
-For your own safety, when you see large groups of fish or even birds, you should turn the other way and admire them from a distance.
-Having general low visibility will always be in your favor with sharks, so standing out among a large group of fish is never really a good idea.
+A predator is usually near a large food source.
+For safety, look away from huge groups of fish or birds and admire them from afar.
+Sharks prefer low visibility, therefore sticking out in a large bunch of fish is never a smart idea.

 Is it safe to dive with sharks?